This post may contain affiliate links. Read the full disclosure here.

-My husband is the mastermind of today’s delicious creation –> no bake oatmeal cookies made with cookie butter instead of peanut butter.
-This came about when he tried to make no bake cookies from a recipe off allrecipes.com.
+My husband is the mastermind of today’s delicious creation –> peanut butter no-bake cookies made with cookie butter instead of peanut butter.
+This came about when he tried to make no-bake oatmeal cookies from a recipe off allrecipes.com.
 My husband is not a baker/dessert maker but he tries once in a while.

 His cookies didn’t turn out the way the recipe intended so he asked me to make some.
 Of course, I was up for the challenge but then he threw me a curveball and asked that I use cookie butter.
 He’d been scoping out my baking pantry and saw a half-used jar on the shelf.